 Explore SMP Approaches

 SMPs can take many forms, depending upon goals, local conditions and stakeholder desires.
 Although the Colorado Water Conservation Board (CWCB) offers guidance for what a SMP must include to be eligible for CWCB grant funding, there is no “right” way to do a SMP.
-Over 20 communities have undertaken SMPs since 2016 with an array of approaches.
+More than 25 communities have undertaken SMPs since 2016 with an array of approaches.

 “Stream Management Plans” Vs. “Integrated Water Management Plans”